twolfson/twolfson.com/articles/minimizing-merge-conflicts.md

 // TODO: We might want to promote second paragraph to be first line hook

-It is always a good idea to keep pull requests (PRs) focused to a single feature and in a digestible size (i.e. up to 150 lines of code).
-This serves a few purposes:
+Pull requests should always be:

+- Focused on a single feature (e.g. any lint corrections should be separate)
+- Digestible (e.g. maximum of 150 lines changed)

+The reasoning for these requisites are:

-- Keeps features separate, allowing us to identify better abstractions
+- Allows us to identify/create better abstractions
-- Allows our fellow maintainers to review a pull request in a timely manner
+- Makes it easier for reviewing and re-reviewing changes in a timely manner

-- Allows us to review our own code changes without skipping over something important
+This article is a guide to managing branches on a complex/high velocity project (e.g. a lot of changes occur frequently).
+Additionally, while this works for most scenarios, it's overkill in some scenarios (e.g. a documentation fix will need `git commit --amend` at most to revise PRs).

+# Problem

 But what happens when we have the common practice of squashing our PRs and need to implement dependant features (e.g. abstract a utility function, use utility function in new location).
 In my experience, we get into a merge conflict nightmare (especially when there is a stack of 5 dependant PRs and the 1st PR requires a change).